rodrigonahid/rodrigonahid/README.md

 # Hey, welcome to my profile!

-I'm a front-end developer who loves to code!
+I'm a software engineer who loves to code!

 **Feel at home, have fun! 🐧**